Jiml87/easylang_fe/README.md

 ## Motivation

-The user should be able to save a new word very quickly without long loading times of the application.
+* A user should be able to save a new word very quickly without long loading times of the application.
-Any new features should not negatively impact this capability!!!.
+Any new features should not negatively impact this capability!!!
+* Keep an eye on mobile version